ttm-advisors/selling_to_K12_edu/SPEAKERNOTES.md

 * How do approved vendor list works?
 * What are some additional considerations for selling into NYC city schools?

+### Product and Offer Questions
+* Are you a media & curriculum company?
+Or a product and platform company?

 ### Terms:
 Perkins Grants
 eRate
 ESSA
+Common Core
+NYSTL

 Examples of Sales Channel Partners
 * Edhesive